nickgros/pr_review_stats/README.md

 # Compute stats on recently reviewed PRs

+A Jupyter Notebook that can compute stats on your recently reviewed PRs, such as line count summary statistics.

 ## Usage

 Supply a .env file with the following:

-`GITHUB_TOKEN` - the GitHub token with which you will make authenticated requests to the GitHub API.
+- `GITHUB_TOKEN` - the GitHub token with which you will make authenticated requests to the GitHub API.
 If you have authenticated with the GitHub CLI, you can find this by running `gh auth token`.
-`GITHUB_USERNAME` - the GitHub username of the user whom you will compute statistics about.
+- `GITHUB_USERNAME` - the GitHub username of the user whom you will compute statistics about.

 ## More information